.

 • “Training for local law enforcement officers to prevent student violence against others and self”

-• Specialized training for school officials in responding to mental health crises
+• specialized training for school officials in responding to mental health crises.”

-• Any other measure the BJA determines may provide a significant improvement in security
+• “Any other measure that, in the determination of the BJA Director, may provide a significant improvement in training, threat assessments and reporting, and violence prevention.”

 The following resources present important lessons learned and other insights into school violence that may aid governments and communities as they develop and refine school safety plans.
 Applicants seeking SVPP funding may find these and other resources helpful as they prepare their applications.